Nevenall/ghosting-the-edge/docs/Editing Notes.markdown

-todo - examples should probabbly be moved to callouts. todo - move interesting settings likes, like the Dis further up in the text. todo - for that matter consider rearranging the text for web.
+todo - examples should probabbly be moved to callouts. todo - move interesting settings likes, like the Dis further up in the text. todo - for that matter consider rearranging the text for web. todo - Title case aspect text todo - Do we need some bookshelf markup for images? align right/left, wrap and such? todo – consider revised layout

+1. chapter 1 - The Usual Suspects
+  1) an simple intro to stuff
+  2) basic basic concepts like Currency and the Dis

+2. chapter last - essays about cyberpunk.
+If fucking want them.

+todo – what if we changed up em-dashes with something programmy, like >>> or => like a modern index pointing finger. todo - make a rendered page that shows the various markup stuff we want.
+Examples of all the stuff todo - make sure that all aspects are title cased, manually